A Medical Billing Audit can Increase Profitability

 Physicians vary in the amount of time they want for scheduling various services for patients.
 It is important in a group practice setting to set some boundaries around scheduling the number of patients and the average length of time allowed for each appointment.
 Higher patient throughput means overhead is spread over more patients, increasing profitability.

-The days of charge sheets and preprinted superbills are rapidly coming to an end.
-Integrated practice management and electronic health record systems can provide for coding and capturing charges as part of physician visit documentation.
+The days of charge sheets and preprinted superbills are pretty much over.
+Integrated practice management and electronic health records systems can provide for medical coding and capturing charges as part of physician visit documentation.
 Use these features as much as possible, enabling claims submission within a day or two of service.
 And don’t forget about capturing out-of-office charges.
 Hospitalist programs may take the place of primary care physicians making hospital rounds.
 But there are still many specialties performing procedures in hospitals and surgery centers; capture those charges as soon as possible, too.

 The “Billing” in a Medical Billing Audit

 What we commonly refer to as billing is more correctly called claims submission.
-Again, modern practice management systems have enabled streamlining the claims preparation process considerably.
-Electronic clearinghouses accept your claims, scrub them and submit them to payors.
+Again, modern practice management systems have enabled the streamlining of the claims preparation process considerably.
+Electronic clearinghouses accept your claims, scrub them, and submit them to payors.
 These modern systems have revolutionized the process of preparing and submitting claims.
 Like any software system, they need maintenance and timely input to realize the maximum benefits of the system.
 Maintenance includes adding information about new or updated insurance company contracts or payor fee schedules.
-Timely input includes closing medical record entries soon after a visit and capturing out-of-office charges.
+Timely input includes closing medical records entries soon after visits and capturing out-of-office charges.

 Most payors, including Medicare, offer electronic funds transfer as well.
 This reduces the possibility of embezzlement of payments.
 Sadly, time and again, a staff member thought to be loyal and dedicated has developed and implemented a scheme to divert physician payments to another account.
 Remove the temptation and the possibility by signing up for electronic funds transfer whenever possible.